 Barbara Tesar tells you why you can’t miss Poreč as a road bike enthusiast.
 The Austrian is a former professional triathlete and cyclist and has been organising road cycling and triathlon camps in Poreč with her company www.IstriaBike.com for 16 years.
 She knows the most beautiful spots of the Istrian peninsula and knows from her own experience what is important for the athletes.
-For all Istria300 participants, a separate training camp is offered from 7 to 14 May 2022.

 Five reasons why Poreč is ideal for your training camp

 Poreč is a small town with an incredible amount of charm and rich history.
 The fact that the Venetians and the Romans were already here can be seen in every corner of this coastal town.
 A walk through the charming old town will take you back to the times gone by and tempt you with many great photo motifs for Instagram and the like.
 Coffee and cake in one of the pretty cafes will quickly recharge your batteries for the next day of training.